Triangle

 • theories of research design

-You'll be led by experts whose research engages with fundamental political issues including security and terrorism, political corruption, and social and global justice.
+You'll be led by experts whose research engages with fundamental political issues including security and terrorism, diplomacy, and international political economy.

 You'll graduate ready for research posts in academic, voluntary, private and third-sector settings.